keenanromain/AWS-SAA-C02-Study-Guide/README.md

   - Multipart upload delivers the ability to pause and resume object uploads.
   - Multipart upload delivers quick recovery from network issues.
 - You can use an AWS SDK to upload an object in parts.
 Alternatively, you can perform the same action via the AWS CLI.
 - You can also parallelize downloads from S3 using **byte-range fetches**.
-If there's a failure during the download, the failure is localized just to the specfic byte range and not the whole object.
+If there's a failure during the download, the failure is localized just to the specific byte range and not the whole object.

 ### S3 Pre-signed URLs:
 - All S3 objects are private by default, however the object owner of a private bucket with private objects can optionally share those objects with without having to change the permissions of the bucket to be public.
 - This is done by creating a pre-signed URL.
 Using your own security credentials, you can grant time-limited permission to download or view your private S3 objects.
 - When you create a pre-signed URL for your S3 object, you must do the following:
-  - provide your security credentials
+  - Provide your security credentials.
-  - specify a bucket
+  - Specify a bucket.
-  - specify an object key
+  - Specify an object key.
-  - specify the HTTP method (GET to download the object)
+  - Specify the HTTP method (GET to download the object).
-  - specift the expiration date and time.
+  - Specify the expiration date and time.

 - The pre-signed URLs are valid only for the specified duration and anyone who receives the pre-signed URL within that duration can then access the object.
 - The following diagram highlights how Pre-signed URLs work: